 Forest bathing isn’t quite what you think; here’s why you need to try it today.

-Forest bathing is actually very simple, and for a reason.
-When you go out into a green space, you walk slowly and take it all in; the sights, the sounds, the smells and textures.
+Forest bathing is actually very simple and for a reason.
+When you go out into a green space, you walk slowly and take it all in: the sights, the sounds, the smells and the textures.
 You connect with nature, bathe in the light and air, and get in touch with a lost natural experience.

-You contemplate and breath deeply, absorbing your surroundings, to reach a state of serenity and connection in this more natural state.
-It is meant to connect with something that is lost with urban life, to help you center yourself, and it to allows you to take from the forest lots of minerals, clear sunlight and fresh air.
+You contemplate and breathe deeply, absorbing your surroundings, to reach a state of serenity and connection in this more natural state.
+It is meant to connect with something that is lost in urban life, to help you centre yourself, and it to allow you to take from the forest lots of minerals, clear sunlight and fresh air.

 In Germany’s barefoot path, you delve even further: you’ll walk through grass, sand, mud and water, experiencing each and absorbing the minerals of the land as well as all the sights and sounds.
 Shinrin Yoku is meant to engage all of the senses, and this way of forest bathing is meant to allow a deeper, more immediate connection.